caltechads/nginx_statsd_sidecar/doc/source/runbook/coding_standards.rst

 Coding Standards
 ================

-This guide outlines the coding standards and best practices for contributing to the rstbuddy project.
+This guide outlines the coding standards and best practices for contributing to the ``nginx_statsd_sidecar`` project.

 Code Style
 ----------